 Arts & Culture

 Acclaimed singer María Concepción Balboa Buika, known as Buika, was born in Spain to African parents.
 She now lives in Miami, Florida.
 With her sultry, emotionally-charged voice she easily crosses musical styles such as cante jondo, jazz and canción ranchera.
-To celebrate the birth and civil rights struggle of Dr. Martin Luther King Jr., this [...]
+This is the rebroadcast of an exclusive interview with this distinguished Afro-Hispanic artist about the [...]